kjohnsoninfo/MayaMaterialIDTool/README.md

 TODO:

 * ~~Add context menu to select all objects with a specific material~~ DONE
+* Fix hardcoding materials by reading from file instead
-* Add a "add new material" button that appends to initial list
+* Add a "add new material" button that appends to file

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)